Shutterfly: History

+Sally Pofcher was named CEO in early May 2023, replacing Hilary Schneider, who transitioned to the board of directors as a strategic advisor.

+On March 29, 2023, Shutterfly deleted or removed access to all photographs of customers whose accounts were deemed "inactive."

+CFO Mike Eklund resigned in September 2023 and was succeeded by Jan Paul Teuwen, former CFO of Lumileds.

+Acquisitions

+In 2012, Shutterfly acquired Kodak Gallery from the Eastman Kodak Company for $23.8 million.

 In 2009, Shutterfly began its acquisition plans with the purchase of Tiny Pictures, a mobile photo-sharing application centered on photo commenting.
 This is the first of several acquisitions the company made over the next few years.
 In 2011, Shutterfly acquired Tiny Prints, Inc. and Wedding Paper Divas.

 In 2012, the company acquired Penguin Digital, the makers of the MoPho app which they transitioned into the Shutterfly Mobile App.
 In 2013, the company acquired This Life, a cloud-based solution for organizing and sharing photos and videos.
-In 2013, Shutterfly acquired BorrowLenses, a rental company for high-end photography equipment.
+That year, Shutterfly also acquired BorrowLenses, a rental company for high-end photography equipment.
+In May 2024, BorrowLenses was sold to Lensrentals for an undisclosed amount.
+The company acquired MyPublisher, a photobook pioneer, in April 2013 and it was shut down in May 2017.

 In 2014, Shutterfly acquired mobile app company Groovebook for $14.5 million which had secured a deal on Shark Tank eleven months prior.
 In 2018, Shutterfly acquired Lifetouch for $825 million.